Technology-Notes/zacmanchester-kicksat-wiki/Installing-GNURadio-(VMWare).md

 The password to log into the virtual machine is "kicksat" (all lowercase).
 If all goes well you should see a desktop like the following:

 ![VMWare Running](https://dl.dropboxusercontent.com/u/19178351/GItHub%20Wiki%20Pictures/RadioVM.jpg)

+You can drag the bottom right corner of the VMWare window to make the desktop bigger.